sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

          "qauth" / "qpresent" / "qfield" /
          "sqauth" / "sqpresent" / "sqfield"

+No IntOpArgument may be greater than AUTH.
+If an IntOpArgument is given as an integer, and that integer is greater than AUTH, then it is treated as if it were AUTH.

+> This rule lets us say things like "at least 3 authorities must
+> vote on x...if there are 3 authorities."

 ### Producing consensus on a field

 Each voting operation will either produce a CBOR output, or produce